 - Transfer hung yogurt to a large mixing bowl.

-- Add sugar, sugar, crushed saffron and cardamom and whisk well until sugar is dissolved and yogurt becomes creamy.
+- Add sugar, crushed saffron and cardamom and whisk well until sugar is dissolved and yogurt becomes creamy.

 - Add chopped nuts and mix well again.

 - Pour it into a piping bag and pipe into a serving glass or bowl, or simply pour it into a serving dish.